 Failure to obey court order is punishable by contempt.

 7.60.090 requires the completion of a schedule of assets and liabilities.

 For an assignment for benefit of creditors (“ABC”), the schedules are to be included with the assignment document.

-In the case of a general receivership, the schedules are to be filed by the receiver within thirty days of the general receiver's appointment.
+In the case of a general receivership, the schedules are to be filed by the receiver within thirty-five days of the general receiver's appointment.
 The person making an assignment for benefit of creditors is required to verify the schedules.